 Diet Strategy #1: Go Square

-Despite some plans out there that advocate increasing the frequency of your meals and decreasing their size, you will have greater success with a traditional approach to your dining, says Dawn Jackson Blatner, RDN, author of The Superfood Swap and nutritionist to the Chicago Cubs.
+Despite some plans out there that advocate increasing the frequency of your meals and decreasing their size, you’ll likely have greater success with a traditional approach to your dining, says Dawn Jackson Blatner, RDN, author of The Superfood Swap and nutritionist to the Chicago Cubs.
 “You should absolutely shoot for three meals a day without snacking — or one or two snacks only if you’re really hungry,” she says.
 “The more opportunities you give yourself to eat, the more likely you are to overdo it.”

 Diet Strategy #2: Think Month, Not Week

 In a society built around instant gratification, one of the toughest parts about losing weight is how long it all seems to take.